marius1544/Project-MWH/Readme.md

  - Export stored user data
  - Retract consent and delete account
  - Change username based on the users' id.

 ---
+## Data storage

+Users get the filename of their file stored in the database with the id they use.
+The file is not stored anywhere, but can be retrieve by the filename.

+---
 ## Data Export